PhEAST

 Safety

 PES has an excellent safety record in previous trials.
 Participants with PSD, who usually have severe stroke, will have multiple adverse events and SAEs.
-Hence, we will limit recording to: SAEs over 0-7 days, procedure/device-related (S)AEs over days 0-14; fatal SAEs over days 8-90 days; and all-cause mortality to day 365.
+Hence, we will limit recording to: SAEs over 0-9 days, procedure/device-related (S)AEs over days 0-14; fatal SAEs over days 10-90 and all-cause mortality to day 365.

 Costs

-Health care resource use at discharge and day 90.
+Health care resource use at discharge, day 90, day 180 and day 365.

 Statistical methods

-The primary outcome, DSRS, will be compared between PES and no PES using multiple linear regression with adjustment for stratification and minimisation variables.
+The primary outcome, DSRS, will be compared between PES and no PES using multiple linear regression with adjustment for minimisation variables.
 The null hypothesis is that PES does not alter DSRS at day 14 in participants with PSD.

 Assuming alpha 5%, power 90%; DSRS difference 1.2, standard deviation 5.0; losses 3%, crossovers 3%; sample rounded up, a sample size of N=800 is needed (PES n=400, control n=400).